Tyler Dog Bite Lawyers

 - Get away from the dog.
 When dogs become vicious, they can attack again and again.
 Put some space between yourself and the animal to lessen the risk of a second attack.

 - Ask the owner about the dog.
-It is important to find out whether the dog has received all its vaccinations.
+It is important to determine whether the dog has received all its vaccinations.
 If not, you could be at risk of illnesses such as rabies.
 Your doctor should know about this risk and be ready to screen you.
 Documenting this information can also come in handy for your personal injury claim later on.

 Holding a dog owner liable in Tyler